$1,000 Loan

 $1,680

 Cash loan providers are primarily looking to see what existing borrowing you have.
 They also check to see you’ve not had problems paying off similar small loans before or have some recent defaults on your file.
-They’re not really looking at your actual credit score, so borrowers can still apply for a $1,000 loan with bad credit.
+They aren’t really looking at your actual credit score, so borrowers can still apply for a loan with bad credit.

-Can I apply for a $1,000 loan if I’m repaying a Part 9 debt agreement?
+Can I apply for a loan if I’m repaying a Part IX debt agreement?

-No – however, you can apply for a $1,000 loan after you’ve finished repaying one.
-Also, borrowers who have been declared bankrupt will need to have been discharged for at least 18 months before they can apply for a $1,000 loan.
+You may be able to take out a cash loan while under a Part IX debt agreement.
+However, you’ll need to meet all your lender’s eligibility criteria.
+Also, borrowers who have been declared bankrupt will need to have been discharged before they can apply for a loan.

 What do I need to apply for a $1,000 loan?